joedougherty/writing/the_generator_that_could_not_be.rst

 You cackle maniacally as you prepare to call :code:`len([_ for _ in Ends_in_Zero])` knowing full well this will pin a core and render the current terminal sesssion useless.

-George defers to your apparent temporary insanity and agrees to be direct in his pedagogy moving forward.
+George can sense when he's pushed too hard.
+He agrees to be more direct.

 "Seriously, though.
 It's the same thing.
 They're both infinite."

-What about the second :code:`yield` in ends_in_zero()?
-Doesn't that somehow produce twice as many numbers as, say, naturals() which will only :code:`yield` once per iteration?
+What about the second :code:`yield` in :code:`ends_in_zero()`?
+Doesn't that somehow produce twice as many numbers as, say, :code:`naturals()` which will only :code:`yield` once per iteration?

-You've known George long enough to know when he is only asking rhetorically.
-Thankfully, that's almost always followed by a period of clear, but rapid, explication.

 "You are right, of course!
 There *are* just as many numbers ending in 0 as there are naturals, even when including the negative ones."